Cart 0

 Geometry

-This is a standard course in Euclidean geometry covering the following topics: parallelism and perpendicularity, triangle properties and congruence, quadrilaterals, similarity, right triangles (including right-triangle trigonometry), circles, as well as areas and volumes.
-Proofs of different types are introduced and used extensively.
+This is a standard course in Euclidean geometry covering the following topics: parallelism and perpendicularity, triangle properties and congruence, quadrilaterals, similarity, right triangles (including right-triangle trigonometry), circles, and areas and volumes.
+Proofs are introduced and used to discover why various theorems hold true.
 Coordinate geometry is integrated into all concepts.
-Text: Martin-Gay, Geometry
+Algebraic problem-solving skills are emphasized throughout the course.

-This course covers the same topics as the standard one but delves more deeply into the concepts, allowing for more challenging problem sets.
-Text: Martin-Gay, Geometry, and a sourcebook with supplemental problems
+This course covers the same topics as the standard Geometry course but delves more deeply into the concepts, allowing for more challenging problem sets.

 Algebra II

-Linear, quadratic (with complex numbers), radical, polynomial, rational, exponential, and logarithmic functions are explored in great detail.
-Systems (both linear and nonlinear) and matrices are also analyzed.
+In Algebra II, linear, quadratic (with complex numbers), radical, polynomial, rational, exponential and logarithmic functions are explored in great detail.
+Systems (both linear and nonlinear).
 Real-world applications receive considerable attention within each topic.
-Graphing calculators (TI-84 Plus) are required for this course.
-Text: Rockswold, Algebra and Trigonometry 6th edition
+Graphing calculators (TI-84 Plus) and Desmos are used frequently as learning tools to supplement analyses of various concepts.

 Accelerated Algebra II

-Linear, quadratic (with complex numbers), radical, polynomial, rational, exponential, and logarithmic functions are explored in great detail.
-Systems (both linear and nonlinear), matrices, and an introduction to trigonometry (unit circle and triangle-based representations) are also among topics studied.
+In Accelerated Algebra II, linear, quadratic (with complex numbers), radical, polynomial, rational, exponential, and logarithmic functions are explored in great detail.
+Systems of both linear and nonlinear, matrices, and an introduction to trigonometry, including the unit circle, basic identities, and oblique triangles are also among topics studied.
 Real-world applications receive considerable attention within each topic.
-Graphing calculators (TI-84 Plus) are required for this course.
-Text: Rockswold, Algebra and Trigonometry 6th edition
+Graphing calculators (TI-84 Plus) and Desmos are used frequently as learning tools to supplement analyses of various concepts.

 Grade 11